Exploiting Shared Representations for Personalized Federated Learning: Experiments

 \textbf{Benefit of finding the optimal head.} We first demonstrate that the convergence of FedRep improves with larger number of clients $n$, making it highly applicable to federated settings.
 Further, we give evidence showing that this improvement is augmented by the minimization step in FedRep, since methods that replace the minimization step in FedRep with 1 and 10 steps of gradient descent (GD-GD and 10GD-GD, respectively) do not scale properly with $n$.
 In Figure \ref{fig:synth11}, we plot convergence trajectories for FedRep, GD-GD, and 10GD-GD for four different values of $n$ and fixed $m, d, k$ and $r$.
 As we observe in Figure \ref{fig:synth11}, by increasing the number of nodes $n$, clients converge to the true representation faster.
 Also, running more local updates for finding the local head accelerates the convergence speed of FedRep.
 In particular, FedRep which exactly finds the optimal local head at each round has the fastest rate compared to GD-GD and 10GD-GD that only run 1 and 10 local updates, respectively, to learn the head.

 \textbf{Generalization to new clients.} Next, we evaluate the effectiveness of the representation learned by FedRep in reducing the sample complexity for a new client which has not participated in training.
-We first train FedRep and FedAvg on a fixed set of $n=100$ clients as in Figure~\ref{fig:fedrep1}.
-The new client has access to $m_{\text{new}}$ labelled local samples.
-It will use the representation $\hat{\mathbf{B}}^*\in \mathbb{R}^{d \times k}$ learned by training clients, where $(d,k)\!=\!(20,2)$, and trains a local head using this representation and its local training samples.
-For both FedRep and FedAvg, we solve for the optimal head given these samples and the representation learned during training.
-We compare the MSE of the resulting model on the new client's test data to that of a model trained by only using the $m_{\text{new}}$ labelled samples from the new client (Local Only) in Figure \ref{fig:bar_new}.
-The large error for FedAvg demonstrates that it does not learn the ground-truth representation.
+We compare against FedSGD, which executes distributed SGD to learn a single model $(\mathbf{B},\mathbf{w})$.
+We first train FedRep and FedSGD on a fixed set of $n=100$ clients as in Figure~\ref{fig:fedrep1}, where $(d,k)\!=\!(20,2)$.
+The new client has access to $m_{\text{new}}$ labeled local samples.
+It will use the representation $\mathbf{{B}}^*\in \mathbb{R}^{d \times k}$ learned from the training clients, and learns a personalized head using this representation and its local training samples.
+For both FedRep and FedSGD, we solve for the optimal head given these samples and the representation learned during training.
+We compare the MSE of the resulting model on the new client's test data to that of a model trained by only using the $m_{\text{new}}$ labeled samples from the new client (Local Only) in Figure \ref{fig:bar_new}.
+The large error for FedSGD demonstrates that it does not learn the ground-truth representation.
 Meanwhile, the representation learned by FedRep allows an accurate model to be found for the new client as long as $m_{\text{new}}\geq k$, which drastically improves over the complexity for Local Only ($m_{\text{new}}\!=\!\Omega(d)$).